 Activists in Camden call for police reform

-CAMDEN COUNTY, N.J. - Calls to reform and even “defund” the police are rising amid unrest in response to the death of George Floyd death.
+CAMDEN COUNTY, N.J. - Calls to reform and even “defund” the police are rising amid unrest in response to the death of George Floyd.
 Held up as a “model” for successful policing is the Camden County force patrolling one of the nation’s most troubled cities for seven years.

 Activists standing in front of city hall Monday, claim the “rosy view” of the county force is a “PR stunt.”